-Q&A with Pirates general manager Neal Huntington
+MLB preview: Q&A with Pirates general manager Neal Huntington

 Around the time “hope and change” was becoming a hip political slogan, Neal Huntington brought those words into the lexicon of the Pirates' front office.

-“We will systematically work to change the culture of this organization and to return it to a consistent winner for the city of Pittsburgh,” Huntington said after being hired as general manager Sept.
+“We will systematically work to change the culture of this organization and to return it to a consistent winner for the city of Pittsburgh,” Huntington said after being hired as general manager on Sept.
 25, 2007.

 As Huntington begins his 10th season, his message remains the same.

-There was a melancholia that shrouded the franchise for two decades — epitomized by the “Welcome to hell” greeting a veteran Pirate once gave to a guy who had just been traded to the team.
+There was a melancholia that shrouded the franchise for two decades — epitomized by the “Welcome to hell,” greeting a veteran Pirate once gave to a guy who had just been traded to the team.
 That sour mood was snapped by three straight winning seasons from 2013-15.

 Under Huntington, the Pirates have invested heavily in player development and have been at the leading edge of analytics.
 The restocked farm system has been ranked the best in the game.
 Several of Huntington's lieutenants have been recruited for prominent roles with other clubs.